Mr. Tyson Gamblin | District 3 Director

 Enumclaw, WA 98022

-Mr. Gamblin was sworn in on September 6, 2016 to fulfill Corey Cassell’s term through November 2017 as District 3 director, at which point a general election was held and Mr. Gamblin was officially elected to fulfill the remaining two years His term will expire in December, 2019.
+Mr. Gamblin was sworn in on September 6, 2016 to fulfill Corey Cassell’s term through November 2017 as District 3 director, at which point a general election was held and Mr. Gamblin was officially elected to fulfill the remaining two years.
+In December of 2019, Mr. Gamblin was elected to fulfill another four-year term.
+His current term will end in 2023.

-Mr. Gamblin currently serves on the Chamber of Commerce board of directors (President 2014 and 2015) and is a manager at Art Gamblin Motors.
-Tyson is a father of two young children, Enumclaw High School graduate, Central Washington University graduate, Enumclaw Football Foundation member and former director, and sponsor of Enumclaw Schools Foundation plus community events.
+Mr. Gamblin is a manager at Art Gamblin Motors and is a father of three young children.
+He is an Enumclaw High School graduate, Central Washington University graduate, Enumclaw Football Foundation member and former director, and sponsor of Enumclaw Schools Foundation plus community events.

 View the #3 district map (pdf)

 Tina and her husband Jack both grew up in Templeton, Massachusetts.
-They moved to Black Diamond 10 years ago and started their own electrical contracting company.
-They have 3 children, Garrett 9, Carter 7, and Brady 7.
-All 3 attend Black Diamond Elementary.
-Tina has been involved with Black Diamond's PTA for the last 5 years.
-She has served on the PTA board as the President and Secretary.
+They moved to Black Diamond several years ago and started their own electrical contracting company.
+They have 3 children, Garrett, Carter, and Brady.
+All 3 have attended Black Diamond Elementary, Thunder Mountain Middle School, and Enumclaw High School.
+Tina has been involved with the PTA and has served on the PTA board as the President and Secretary.
 She has also worked on levy elections, co-chaired the Enumclaw Schools Foundation Full Day Kindergarten Auction, and volunteers in the classroom weekly.
-Tina is very excited to join the team and to continue the great things that are happening in our schools!
+Tina has served eight years as an Enumclaw School District board member and was recently elected for her third term in December or 2019.
+Her current term will end in 2023.
+Tina is very excited to continue the great things that are happening in our schools!

 View the #4 district map (pdf)